fbpx

 Rotations

-As I mentioned previously, I created a Guided Math program using the M.A.T.H. acronym below.
+As mentioned, I created a Guided Math program using the M.A.T.H. acronym below.

 Poster of M.A.T.H. acronym: Math With Someone, At Work On My Own, Teacher Time, and Hands-On: Manipulatives

 I have centers ready for each of the components except Teacher Time.
-I have four groups that rotate through the centers, with one group spending time with me for lessons focused on the group's needs.
+Four groups rotate through the centers, with one group spending time with me for lessons focused on the group’s needs.
 The rotations for each day are displayed in a central location, so my students always know what is expected.

 Photo of guided math rotation board.